 The course is a conceptual study of the audit process with applied aspects of the discipline.
-Relates and compares the role and responsibility of management to that of the independent certified public accountant.
-Presents generally accepted auditing standards, basic audit methodology, and procedures with an emphasis on the study and evaluation of internal control.
-Culminates with an in-depth analysis of the auditor's opinion.
+It relates and compares the role and responsibility of management to that of the independent certified public accountant.
+It presents generally accepted auditing standards, basic audit methodology, and procedures with an emphasis on the study and evaluation of internal control.
+The course culminates with an in-depth analysis of the auditor's opinion.

 Prerequisite: ACC 704 or equivalent.